oyakhilomee/Portfolio-Project-2/README.md

-## This is a simple portfolio page I'm creating for myself.
+## This is a simple portfolio website I'm creating for myself.

-I got the design from templatemo.com.
-I used SASS and a little bit of bootstrap build this up.
+I got the design from [Templatemo.](https://templatemo.com) I used SASS and a little bit of Bootstrap to build this up.